callumenator/dabble/readme.markdown

 ### Limitations:
 - No static variables (TLS or standard globals) - in particular, static data used by imported modules will not work as expected, since these data are not preserved between DLL loads.
-- Taking the address of code or static data - the addresses will in general not stay the same between DLL loads.
+- Storing the address of code or static data - this should still work (assuming the pointer is detected), but will prevent the DLL from being unloaded,